Get exclusive premium content! Sign up for a membership now!

 How To Sew Lining Into Your Dress: Quick and Easy Guide

 Every sewer knows the importance of learning how to sew linings into a dress.
 They may be made from silk, cotton, or chiffon.
 In dresses, lining provides shape, support, and form to your dress.
-Without it, your dress will drape to your body ill-fittingly.
+Without it, your dress will drape over your body ill-fittingly.
 Avoid this mishap and learn how to sew lining into a dress in 5 easy steps.

 Materials to Use on Sewing Lining Into Your Dress: